Your participation plan lists all the requirements you must meet to get DSP.

 We’ll help you develop a participation plan to suit you.
 It must include at least one compulsory work focused activity such as:

-- connecting with an Employment Services Provider
+- connecting with a Disability Employment Services provider

 - apprenticeship, traineeship or work experience